JoeyEremondi/JoeyEremondi.github.io_old/software.md

 ---
-title: Softwarehho
+title: Software
 author: Joey Eremondi
 comments: true
 toc: true
 ---

-Below is a list of software projects I have developed or contributed code to:
+Below is a list of software projects I have developed or contributed code to, as well as packages I maintain:

+**Haskelm: Haskell to Elm translation**

+This library is allows for unified Algebraic Data Types to be used in both a Haskell backend and an Elm frontend, seamlessly sent using JSON.

+See it on [GitHub](http://github.com/JoeyEremondi/Haskelm) or on [Hackage](https://hackage.haskell.org/package/haskelm).
 **Giraffe: a High-Level Code Visualiser for Beginning Programmers**

 Link and downloads to come soon!